ibachrachel/School_District_Analysis/README.md

 [District Summary WITH ninth graders](https://user-images.githubusercontent.com/102566199/167239637-8126ccc4-f352-405e-8ce9-0929c9cd1460.png)

-#- How is the school summary affected?#
+- How is the school summary affected?

 The ninth grader data had a significant effect on the school summary.
 In this dataframe, the code analyzed each specific schoo site individually.
 To fully exclude the ninth graders data, the code had to be rewritten to only use the tenth through twelfth graders as students counted for the analysis.